adkinsrs/nodejs_practice/README.md

 Lessons I skipped writing code for:
 * Ch 2 - Serving Static Resources
-* Ch 3 - Dynamic Content in Views
-* Ch 4 - Node Modules
+* Ch 3 - Dynamic Content in Views (did add 'fortune' code in Ch 4 - Node Modules though)

 Original code samples from the book can be found at https://github.com/EthanRBrown/web-development-with-node-and-express